Welcome to the Program Navigator of your Graduate Studies!

 Preparing for the Annual Review

 The Annual Review is a very important milestone in your studies.
 Take it seriously!
 Normally, your Annual Review will occur during April-May of each year.
 In consultation with your supervisor, schedule a meeting with your Advisory Committee.
-Under the exceptional circumstances of this year, the Annual Progress meetings will be conducted remotely.
-The deadline for submitting the form to FGS is July 1, 2020.
+Under the exceptional circumstances of the pandemics, the Annual Review meetings will be conducted remotely.
+The deadline for submitting the form to FGS is July 1 of each year unless otherwise noted.

 In preparation for this meeting, and in consultation with your supervisor, you must submit a double-spaced report, not exceeding 5 pages (letter size 12, double space, not including references and figures) at least 7 days prior to the anticipated date of the Annual Review Meeting.
 While the format of the report is free, consider a short introduction, hypothesis and objectives, experimental designs and progress so far.
 If this is your first Annual Progress Meeting and you are preparing your thesis proposal, then you do not need to prepare two documents.
 Include in your thesis proposal your progress so far.